turingschool/try-turing/backend-online/what-is-bee/index.md

 <img src="{{ site.url }}/assets/images/instacart.png" alt="Instacart.com screenshot">

-All of the stylistic pieces (including the layout, colors, sizes, and user interactions) are considered **front-end** concerns.
+All of the stylistic pieces (including the layout, colors, sizes, and user interactions) are considered **Front-End** concerns.

 Modern software, and web software especially, is driven by this data -- without the content, most of it wouldn't be worth bothering with.
 And all of that content has to live somewhere.
 It needs to be stored, retrieved, manipulated, formatted, etc.